 Life as an Exile

 The museum aims to explain the story behind life as an exile on the island.
-It does this through many works of art which were produced there over the years.
+It does this through many works of art, paintings, and writing which were produced there over the years.

 There is also an invaluable collection of newspaper cuttings, photos, engravings, and documents.
 After talking with the owner, he also explained that his library contained audio and video interviews of people who were held on Ai Stratis.